DreamsForSchools/appinventor-sources/README.md

 The automated tests depend on [Phantomjs](http://phantomjs.org/).
 Make sure you install it and add it to your path.
 After that, you can run all tests by typing the following in a terminal window:

     $ ant tests

+### Testing Github Actions locally
+If there are changes to how AppMaker is built, the CI/CD pipeline may not work exactly.
+In order to reduce broken pushes that use up Github actions build minutes, we can test the Github Actions CI/CD locally using [act](https://github.com/nektos/act).

+Once installed, run `act`, which will spin up a Docker container automatically and run the workflows in `.github/workflows/pipeline_name.yml`.

+Secrets can be passed like so `act -s GCP_CREDENTIALS`, where in the given example, act will prompt you to paste the JSON credentials (the JSON is reduced to a single line).

+### Accessing and restoring firestore backups
+Please see the following [link](gcloud projects list) to get the gcloud commands to restore a Firestore database.
+The commands to create a backup has already been executed and can be verified using the commands in the link.

 ### Building Release Code